-Serve IT accepts applications from 501(c)3 organizations on a rolling basis with client start periods generally coinciding with the beginning of the Spring and Fall semesters.
-Clients are accepted from all industries.
-Selected clients will undergo a needs assessment of current operations, will be assisted through the development of a strategic IT plan, and then a student intern team will help the organization work through that plan.
+Serve IT accepts applications from 501(c)3 organizations on a rolling basis with start periods generally coinciding with the beginning of the Spring and Fall semesters (early January and late August, respectively).
+Selected clients will undergo a needs assessment, assisted through the development of a strategic IT plan, and then a student intern team will help the organization work through that plan.
 There is currently no cost associated with participation in the program.

 $564,000estimated costs saved by Serve IT clients